AlienZaki/FreezeMe/README.md

-# Django News Scraper
+# Django Automation System

-This is a Django project with a dashboard of news scraped using Celery Tasks
+This is a Django project with a dashboard of automated websites using Celery Tasks and Redis broker

 ## Project setup